khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/typography.md

 ### Base

-`16px` is used as the base size for body copy within documentation markdown.
+`16px` is the base size of body copy for documentation markdown.

 ### Responsive